Irish bank tests send few signals to anxious EU rivals

 The ECB aims to check if Europe’s banks have set aside enough for bad loans.
 Banks will also be tested to see if they have enough capital to withstand future shocks and prevent a repeat of the bank failures that followed the financial crisis.

-After the Central Bank of Ireland’s review, the three banks - Bank of Ireland BKIR.I, AIB (ALBK.I) and permanent tsb IPM.I - said they did not have to raise additional capital as a result.
+After the Central Bank of Ireland’s review, the three banks - Bank of Ireland, AIB and permanent tsb - said they did not have to raise additional capital as a result.

 But Bank of Ireland was the only one to publish a detailed statement, a point noted by several London-based analysts and experts.
 Irish finance minister Michael Noonan said on December 6 AIB and permanent TSB would publish more details shortly.